beezwax/filemaker-facter/README.md

 ```
 You may want to first do a ```sudo gem update```.
 For macOS this will require the XCode Command Line Tools.
 You may be able to install this using the command ```xcode-select --install```, or download installer from Apple's Developer site.

-With the core facter install is complete, download the FileMaker custom facts from the filemaker-facter's main GitHub page by choosing **Download Zip** under the **Clone or download** button.
+With the core facter install complete, download the FileMaker custom facts from the filemaker-facter's main GitHub page by choosing **Download Zip** under the **Clone or download** button.
 Inside the **filemaker-facter** folder from the zip file, copy the **facter-filemaker** folder to ```/usr/local/lib``` (macOS) or ```C:\Ruby25-x64\lib\ruby\gems\2.5.0\gems\facter-2.5.1-x64-mingw32\lib\facter``` folder (Windows).
 You may need to create the folder at ```/usr/local/lib``` first.

 Error event settings can be adjusted in the file at **filemaker/filemaker_utils.rb** to control maximum number of errors reported and how far back in logs to search for errors.